ngtvsn/dev_pims/memory-bank/activeContext.md

 ## Current Work

-The current task is to modernize the `module-selector` page.
-This involves updating the layout, improving interactivity, and refreshing the icons to create a more intuitive and visually appealing user experience.
+The current task is to begin the process of upgrading the application's dependencies to be compatible with Laravel 9.
+This involves updating the `composer.json` file and ensuring all packages work correctly with the new versions.

+## Recent Accomplishments

+*   **Modernized Module Selector:** Successfully redesigned the `module-selector` page with a new card-based layout, hover effects, and updated icons.
+The styles were consolidated into the component's Blade file for improved maintainability.

 ## Key Activities

-*   **Layout Enhancement:** Redesigning the module cards to be more visually engaging.
-*   **Interactivity Improvement:** Adding hover effects to the cards for better user feedback.
-*   **Icon Modernization:** Replacing existing icons with a more modern and consistent set.
-*   **CSS Refinement:** Consolidating styles and removing inline CSS for better maintainability.
+*   **Dependency Analysis:** Reviewing all dependencies in `composer.json` to identify required version updates for Laravel 9.
+*   **Update `composer.json`:** Modifying the `composer.json` file with the target versions for each package.
+*   **Run Composer Update:** Executing the `composer update` command to install the new package versions.
+*   **Resolve Conflicts:** Addressing any dependency conflicts that arise during the update process.

 ## Decisions and Considerations